Voltage: Definition

 Voltage is defined so that negatively charged objects are pulled towards higher voltages, while positively charged objects are pulled towards lower voltages.
 Therefore, the conventional current in a wire or resistor always flows from higher voltage to lower voltage.

 Historically, voltage has been referred to using terms like "tension" and "pressure".
-Even today, the term "tension" is still used, for example within the phrase "high tension" (HT) which is commonly used in thermionic valve (vacuum tube) based electronics.
+Even today, the term "tension" is still used, for example within the phrase "high tension" (HT) which is commonly used in the contexts of automotive electronics and systems using thermionic valves (vacuum tubes).

-Definition in electrostatics
+Electrostatics

 In electrostatics, the voltage increase from point $\mathbf{r}_A$ to some point $\mathbf{r}_B$ is given by the change in electrostatic potential $V$ from $\mathbf{r}_A$ to $\mathbf{r}_B$.
 By definition, this is:

+where $\mathbf{E}$ is the intensity of the electric field.

 In this case, the voltage increase from point A to point B is equal to the work done per unit charge, against the electric field, to move the charge from A to B without causing any acceleration.
 Mathematically, this is expressed as the line integral of the electric field along that path.
 In electrostatics, this line integral is independent of the path taken.

 Under this definition, any circuit where there are time-varying magnetic fields, such as AC circuits, will not have a well-defined voltage between nodes in the circuit, since the electric force is not a conservative force in those cases.
-However, at lower frequencies when the electric and magnetic fields are not rapidly changing, then this can be neglected (see electrostatic approximation).
+However, at lower frequencies when the electric and magnetic fields are not rapidly changing, this can be neglected (see electrostatic approximation).

-Generalization to electrodynamics
+Electrodynamics

 The electric potential can be generalized to electrodynamics, so that differences in electric potential between points are well-defined even in the presence of time-varying fields.
 However, unlike in electrostatics, the electric field can no longer be expressed only in terms of the electric potential.
 Furthermore, the potential is no longer uniquely determined up to a constant, and can take significantly different forms depending on the choice of gauge.

 In this general case, some authors use the word "voltage" to refer to the line integral of the electric field, rather than to differences in electric potential.
 In this case, the voltage rise along some path $\mathcal{P}$ from $\mathbf{r}_A$ to $\mathbf{r}_B$ is given by:

 However, in this case the "voltage" between two points depends on the path taken.

-Treatment in circuit theory
+Circuit theory

 In circuit analysis and electrical engineering, lumped element models are used to represent and analyze circuits.
 These elements are idealized and self-contained circuit elements used to model physical components.